Project Analyzer terminology

 May execute by external call

+This case is similar to "dead but exposed".
 A procedure has not been found to execute by calls within the analyzed code.
 However, it may execute as a response to a call from external program.
-This happens if the procedure or some of the procedures above it in the call tree are exposed.
+This happens if a procedure higher above in the call tree is exposed.
+A call to that procedure may lead to this procedure being executed.

 Semi-dead code terminology

-There are calls to a procedure but all the callers are dead code.
+There are calls to a procedure, but all the callers are dead code.
+The code never executes.

 Event handled but not raised